Lomagundi-Jatuli Carbon Isotope Excursion: Localized, Diagenesis or Methanogenesis

-For a global carbon isotope excursion, sedimentary organic carbon (shales) tend to show a trend as well, as an excursion would affect the d13C value of the biosphere and therefore sedimentary organic matter.
+For a global carbon isotope excursion, sedimentary organic carbon (shales) tend to show a trend as well, as an excursion would affect the δ^{13}C value of the biosphere and therefore sedimentary organic matter.
 Between 2.60 and 1.60 Ga there is no trend within organic carbon.
-Fluctuations in d13C can be linked to isotopic alteration from breakdown of organic matter due to diagenesis and metamorphism.
+Fluctuations in δ^{13}Ccan be linked to isotopic alteration from breakdown of organic matter due to diagenesis and metamorphism.

-A process in sediment columns that can contribute to carbonates with high levels of 13C, methanogenesis, could have caused carbonates enriched in 13C, creating an explanation for the d13C values reaching +28‰.
-To explain the LJE, a deeper methanic zone in oceans during the start of ocean oxygenation (the GOE) would push pore water DIC to higher d13C values.
-The carbonates forming at this time would record d13C enrichment.
+A process in sediment columns that can contribute to carbonates with high levels of ^{13}C, methanogenesis, could have caused carbonates enriched in ^{13}C, creating an explanation for the δ^{13}C values reaching +28‰.
+To explain the LJE, a deeper methanic zone in oceans during the start of ocean oxygenation (the GOE) would push pore water DIC to higher δ^{13}C values.
+The carbonates forming at this time would record δ^{13}C enrichment.